SD-OTM/stock-prophet-/README.md

 # Stock Prophet

 A sophisticated stock analysis and forecasting application designed to provide comprehensive financial insights using Python.
+The application combines technical analysis with machine learning to deliver reliable trading signals.

 ## Features